leucos/ramaze/guide/grabbag/grabbag.md

     body = "whatever"
     respond!(body, status, 'Content-Type' => 'whatever/foo')

+## How can I retrieve which controller/method triggered my view/layout
+rendering ?

+`action` contains this information. `action.node` holds the Controller class name, and `action.method` the Controller's method.
+However, `action.method` is not available in view and layout, so if you really need them, you'll have to save the value in your controller.

+For instance :

+    class Controller < Ramaze::Controller
+      before_all do
+        @caller = { :controller => action.node,
+                    :method => action.method }
+      end
+    end

+Then, if your controllers inherit Controller, you'll have access to the
+@caller hash with :controller and :method entries in all your views and layouts.

 ## How do I use that flash thing to display flash messages ?